Team

 Microlab@Bristol includes a range of PDRAs, PhD students and MScR students.
 We also host a cohort of undergraduate Geography students for their dissertations each year.

-Chris Williamson
+Dr Chris Williamson

-Chris is a Senior Lecturer in Polar Microbiology within the Bristol Glaciology Centre, University of Bristol, and founded the MicroLab@Bristol research group in 2019.
+Chris is an Associate Professor in Polar Microbiology within the Bristol Glaciology Centre, University of Bristol, and founded the MicroLab@Bristol research group in 2019.
 Chris’ research interests cover a range of organisms that inhabit marine, freshwater and cryospheric environments, though the bulk of his recent work has focussed on cryospheric microalgae and their interactions with both natural and anthropogenic change.
 He employs a range of field, laboratory and modelling techniques in his research, moving from the level of individual cells up to ecosystem-scale processes.
 He holds particular expertise in fluorescence-based methods for the study of autotroph physiology, the application of machine learning to environmental science, and remote field-work campaigns.

 Email me: c.williamson@bristol.ac.uk